Dragons Back, Pengenffordd, LD3 0EP

 Nearest trains: Abergavenny.
 Nearest bus: Talgarth (3 miles).

-This accommodation allows dogs by arrangement, is available only to groups and is on the Hostels that welcome stag and hen parties map, the Hostels with Camping map, the Offa's Dyke path and the Brecon Beacons National Park.
+This accommodation allows dogs by arrangement, is near mountains, is in a National Park, is available only to groups, has a pub within walking distance and is on the Hostels that welcome stag and hen parties map, the Hostels with Camping map, the Offa's Dyke path and the Brecon Beacons National Park.

 News & Offers

 The Dragons Back pub & bunkhouse, welcomes all groups to the Black Mountains.
 It’s on the list of accommodation that welcomes stag and Hen parties!
 Warranted or not, either group can have a reputation for boisterousness.

 But up here at The Dragon’s Back Pub, high in the mountains, with glorious countryside on all sides, peace and calm are more likely.
 The bunkhouses are fully equipped for self-catering and include rooms intiguingly called ‘The shepherd’s Hut’ and ‘The Tardis’ .